siffletdata/terraform-provider-sifflet/README.md

 SIFFLET_HOST="https://yourinstance.siffletdata.com/api" TF_ACC=1 go test -v ./...
 ```

 **Important**: tests create and delete resources in your Sifflet instance.
-When tests fail or are interrupted, then can leave
+When tests fail or are interrupted, they can leave
 dangling resources behind them.
 Avoid using a production instance for testing.

 ### Run linters